Zenith-Program/PayloadOS/README.md

 ## 🛠️ Required Hardware
 The payload system relies on the follwoing external hardware besides Teensy 4.1.
-- **MS5706 Barometric Altimeter**:
+- **MS5706 Barometric Altimeter**: Connected to Teensy 4.1's I2C bus #1.
+Can be found [here](https://www.parallax.com/product/altimeter-module-ms5607/)
-- **BNO055 IMU**:
+- **BNO055 IMU**: Connected to Teensy 4.1's I2C bus #2.
+Can be found [here](https://www.adafruit.com/product/2472)
-- **BNO080 IMU**:
-- **LightAPRS Transmitter Module**:
+- **BNO080 IMU**: Four of these (one per STEMnaut) are used.
+Two on I2C bus #2 and one on I2C bus #1.
+Can be found [here](https://www.ceva-ip.com/product/fsm-9-axis-module/)
+- **LightAPRS Transmitter Module**: Used as a secondary altimeter, battery monitor, GPS (not fully implemented), and VHF transmitter.
+Connected to Teensy 4.1's I2C bus #3.
+Can be found [here](https://www.qrp-labs.com/lightaprs.html)

+# Future Teams' Reference
+The PayloadOS program can run with just a Teensy 4.1 board with limited functionality.
+A full HIL flight simulation can be conducted without any of the peripheral modules.
+## Environment Setup

-## 📈 Telemetry Format
+## Telemetry Format
 Telemetry is stored in .txt files with entries seperated by spaces and newlines.
 [Here](README.md) is an example file.
 A .csv MATLAB conversion script found here can be used to reformat the generated .txt files.
 An event log is also maintained durring flight as a .txt file.

-# Future Teams' Reference
-The PayloadOS program can run with just a Teensy 4.1 board with limited functionality.
-A full HIL flight simulation can be conducted without any of the peripheral modules.
-## Environment Setup
+## Reccomendations